c4mdax/C4mdax/README.md

 I'm a Computer Science student since 2023 at the _UNAM, Faculty of Sciences_ 🇲🇽.
 I've a great interest in AI, both in its theoretical-practical aspects and in its artistic-humanistic aspects.
 Currently I focus on studying theoretical AI, integrating it into practical projects, always with the aim of improving my skills to become a professional in AI.

-## ◯ Languages, Frameworks & Librarys I'm studying
+## ◎Languages, Frameworks & Librarys I'm studying
 [![Python](https://skillicons.dev/icons?i=python)](https://www.python.org/)
 [![Java](https://skillicons.dev/icons?i=java)](https://www.java.com/es/)
 [![Julia](https://skillicons.dev/icons?i=julia)](https://julialang.org/)